JSA and JHA Requirements on a Construction Project

 Make changes to JHA/JSA where it’s not feasible, practical, or effective.

-Make changes if “near miss” or injury occurs.
+Make changes if a “near miss” or injury occurs.

 Use JHA/JSA as a training/re-training tool.